shriyareddykasu/canada-cpi-analysis/README.md

 no meaningful relief.
 This sustained pressure forced the Bank of Canada to implement aggressive consecutive rate hikes throughout the year.

+### 6. Rate Hikes Cooled Energy but Failed on Shelter
+Post-2022, Gasoline dropped 18.85 points and Energy dropped 8.94 points —
+responding to Bank of Canada rate hikes.
+However Shelter costs accelerated, rising 9.78 points in 2023-24 — faster than the crisis year itself.
+This signals Canada's housing affordability problem is structural and cannot be solved by monetary policy alone.

 ## Business Recommendation
 Banks and fintechs should prioritise financial wellness tools targeting Food and Shelter budgeting for Canadian households, as these two categories